fluiddynsci/EngSketchPad/README.txt

 3.0 Running

-3.1 serveCSM and ESP
+3.1 serveESP

     To start ESP there are two steps: (1) start the "server" and (2) start the "browser".
 This can be done in a variety of ways, but the two most common follow.

-3.1.1 Procedure 1: have ESP automatically started from serveCSM
+3.1.1 Procedure 1: have ESP automatically started

     If it exists, the ESP_START environment variable contains the command that should be executed to start the browser once the server has